Cyber Resilience Means Getting Back to the Basics

-In the face of motivated and skillful adversaries, our cybersecurity practices must be solid.
+Cybersecurity practices must be solid in the face of motivated and skillful adversaries.
 They must be reliable and dependable in an increasingly complex cyber world.

 “We are linked by a mission to take on cyberthreats that are, by nature, relentless.
 That are conceived by those who persistently attempt to steal our data, our wealth, and our peace of mind.
 We are also connected by world events that threaten the very foundation of our profession.
 We respond by searching ever deeper within ourselves to create solutions that can withstand and quickly recover from whatever adversity is thrown at us.”